greyltc/android_external_sshfs/README.md

 Pushing: system/xbin/sshfs
 5061 KB/s (125476 bytes in 0.024s)
 ```
 If you see that, you know the binary was built and pushed successfully to your device.
-If you don't see that, keep trying, there's no point in continuing on.
+If you don't see that, keep trying, there's no point in continuing further.

 ## How to use
 In a shell on your android device type `sshfs -h`, you'll see: